swisskyrepo/DamnWebScanner/README.md

 - Local File Inclusion
 - Remote Commands Execution

+All the features are:
+- Detect if the server is up
+- Start/Stop button
+- New XSS vectors, work in different contexts (JS var, JS function, inside HTML tag, outside HTML tag)
+- Basic page to list the vulnerabilities URL and TYPE
+- Time based SQLi scanner using polyglot vectors (MySQL, SQLite, Oracle, Postgresql, SQL Server)
+- RCE scanner using polyglot vectors based on time
+- New logo for the extension
+- Re-use your cookies and user-agent to get access to page with cookie-authentication
+- Export vulnerabilities into a CSV file
+- Launch scan when a form is submitted or a page is opened via the URL bar

 **Warnings :** Do not use this extension for illegal purpose, the main goal of it is to simplify the life of bug hunters.
 It's a **BETA version**, many improvements will come don't worry

 ## Install